-

 The next batch of leek 'plugs' going in to ensure we can supply the Pantry throughout the year.
 This is something we hope to perfect in 2025.

-All the beds are equipped with drip-feed hoses.
+All the beds were equipped with drip-feed hoses.
 The system is computerised (left) so that the watering takes place at night and the roots are watered, not the leaves.
-The fruit garden is on a separate circuit.
-As the system uses quite a lot of water we have increased the number of rainwater butts.
+As the system used quite a lot of water we replaced it with a retractible hose and increased the number of rainwater butts to six.

 Where would we be without our volunteers.
 Many hands making light work of the strawberry bed.
 We start 2025 with two new volunteers who are most welcome.